pfroysdon/projects/README.md

 -----------------------------------------------------------------------------------

 # Project Overview
-This repository is a collection of projects that were part of my masters or PhD research, or simply a hobby interest.  **Most projects require a password to access the source code**, while others are free and open to the public.
+This repository is a **collection of projects from my MS & PhD research, and hobby interests**.

+**Most projects require a password to access the source code**, while others are free and open to the public.

 Note: This repository is a **work in progress,** some projects are better documented than others.
 I will clean this up as I have time to do so.